 It takes a special person or persons to sacrifice the time, money, and most importantly the energy and love that goes into nurturing a child – all the while knowing that it may be temporary.
-Like any loving parent, the foster parent attends to the physical, medical, emotional, social and educational needs of the children by assuring home life environments that are clean, safe, orderly and embracing.
-Foster parents help children to be successful in life by teaching them life skills in the home and cooperating with and facilitating child well-being plans that connect children with the services and help they need.
+Like any loving parent, foster parents tend to the physical, medical, emotional, social, and educational needs of children by assuring home life environments are clean, safe, orderly, and embracing.
+Foster parents help improve the well-being of the children in their care by teaching them life skills in the home and cooperating with and facilitating child well-being plans that connect children with the services and help they need.

-You’re eligible to apply to become a foster parent if you:
+You Can Apply to be a foster parent if you:

 - Enjoy playing with, teaching, and mentoring children/teens.

 - Have a sincere interest in caring for children and working with their birth families.

 - Are at least 21 years old, married or unmarried, with or without children, and in good health.